Hypnotherapy for Driving & Passenger Anxiety

 Sometimes with Passenger Anxiety it's always been there in the background, and suddenly it gets worse.
 Or perhaps someone new in your life drives with a little less care than you'd like.

 "Look Paul, we're just going two junctions up the Motorway (Highway) and we'll get there in no time."
 They can't see your stomach churning, your palms starting to sweat.
 They don't hear your heart beating louder than any drum.

 Does It Happen Every Time You Get In A Car?

-Driving anxiety hits people in different ways.
-Many people just can't face been in a car, passenger or driver.
+Not for everyone.
+Driving and Passenger anxiety hits people in different ways.
+Many people just can't face been in a car at all, passenger or driver.

 For some, it's not being in control or getting stuck between exits, when you desperately want to stop and get your breath back.

 This is just a short list of driving related anxieties which I've helped my hypnotherapy clients resolve:

 - Concern about panicking on the road and not being able to find somewhere to pull over